Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization

 \subsubsection{Long-Form QA.}

 We use proprietary data from our production system.
 We select conversation records from the online conversation database as RL rollout data.
-There are three types of queries in total: \begin{itemize} \item $Q_{simple}$: A plain text query containing a single question. \item $Q_{multim}$: A multimodal query containing both images and text. \item $Q_{multiq}$: A query containing multiple sub-questions. \end{itemize} We manually annotate reference answers based on our internal knowledge base.
+There are three types of queries in total: \begin{itemize} \item $Q_{simple}$: A plain text query containing a single question. \item $Q_{multim}$: A multimodal query containing both images and text. \item $Q_{multiq}$: A query containing multiple sub-questions. \end{itemize} The number of training and testing sets is 1678 and 334, respectively.
+We manually annotate reference answers based on our internal knowledge base.

 For expert data used in SFT, we use knowledge distillation from the Qwen3-235B-A22B~\cite{qwen3technicalreport} to construct high-quality trajectory data.
 Specifically, we collect online service logs from Qwen3-235B-A22B and apply rule-based filtering and LLM-as-a-Judge cleaning to produce expert demonstrations.